Medical Clinic Ground Breaking!

 A Doctor and Medical Clinic for Morowaya

-The "Friends" have thoughtfully prepared a step-by-step plan allowing time to measure the progress and evaluate when to move forward.
+The "Friends" have thoughtfully prepared a step-by-step plan allowing time to measure the progress, make adjustments and move forward.

 We are a recognized 501(c)(3) Charity